 Let's start the story with a few numbers.
-First of all, every year, 379,000 peoplei in Bangladesh are newly affected by Tuberculosis, that's more than 1,000 cases a day, and out of the almost four hundred thousand patients, more than 44,000 people die each yearii.
+First of all, every year, 379,000 people Bangladesh newly affected are by Tuberculosis, that's more than 1,000 cases a day, and out of the almost four hundred thousand patients, more than 44,000 people die each year.
 Imagine losing 3,600 people a month to a disease that we already know how to treat.
 These realities of TB, a deadly yet preventable disease, have put Bangladesh in 6th place globally, a position no country wants.

-Despite efforts by government, non-government, and international agencies, the surge of TB in the country hasn't come under control.
-In fact, according to a report published in The Daily Star, Bangladesh is unlikely to meet its 2025 targets of a 50 percent reduction in the tuberculosis incidence rate compared to that of 2015iii.
+efforts Despite by government, international non-government, and agencies, the surge of TB in the country hasn't come under control.
+In fact. according to a report published in The Daily Star, Bangladesh is unlikely to meet its 2025 targets of a 50 percent reduction in the tuberculosis incidence rate compared to that of 2015.
 These targets were adopted under the WHO's End TB Strategy in 2015, but the country is struggling to reduce the incidence rate of this contagious bacterial disease.

 If we analyze the TB-related data, it becomes clear that efforts to combat TB require some policy-level changes.
-The traditional approaches to dealing with this bacteria-borne disease have not been very effective, and this is where the concept of mHealth comes in. mHealth, or mobile health, is the use of mobile technologies like smartphones and apps to support healthcare and public health objectives.
+The traditional approaches dealing with this to bacteria-borne disease have not been very effective, and this is where the concept of mHealth comes in. mHealth, or mobile health, is the use of mobile technologies like smartphones and apps to healthcare and public health objectives.
 It encompasses a wide range of applications - from providing health information and coaching to facilitating telemedicine and managing chronic conditions. mHealth aims to deliver healthcare more efficiently, conveniently, and accessibly, especially in underserved areas.